cmolodo/covid-19/README.md

 Due to a reporting issue, on 2021-03-02 863 cases previously counted positive have been corrected to be negative and removed from the total confirmed cases.

+After 2021-07-02, dashboard data will only be updated M-F.  Weekend values will be interpolated for cases and testing, deaths not interpolated because there are so few.

 ##### Quest Reporting Error
 Due to a reporting error by Quest, a large backlog of test results were suddenly received around 2020-04-24.
 Massachusettts backfilled daily state case and test numbers on 2020-04-24 with these previously missing reports based on when the results should have been reported, which affected case and test numbers dating back to 2020-04-13.
 Note that the previously-entered cumulative case and testing numbers will now be incorrect.
 Testing and state-wide case calculations should switch to use of the daily test numbers, which are updated with each published dashboard report.